My Little Pony: Equestria Girls – Friendship Games: Theatrical

 The film held a premiere at the Angelika Film Center in New York City on September 17, 2015.
 William Anderson, Ashleigh Ball, G.M.
 Berrow, Josh Haber, Daniel Ingram, Brian Lenard, Andrea Libman, Ishi Rudell, Rebecca Shoichet, Tara Strong and Cathy Weseluck, including Sarah Michelle Gellar from Buffy the Vampire Slayer and comedian Jim Gaffigan, were among those in attendance.
-Also in attendance was The Real Housewives of New York star Kristen Taekman, Top Chefs Padma Lakshmi, America's Got Talent host Nick Cannon, former New York Giants running back Tiki Barber, fashion photographer Nigel Barker, Sons of Anarchys Drea de Matteo, and fitness guru Tracy Anderson.
+Also in attendance was The Real Housewives of New York City star Kristen Taekman, Top Chefs Padma Lakshmi, America's Got Talent host Nick Cannon, former New York Giants running back Tiki Barber, fashion photographer Nigel Barker, Sons of Anarchys Drea de Matteo, and fitness guru Tracy Anderson.

 Friendship Games had a limited theatrical release in select Vue Cinemas theaters in the United Kingdom between October 24, and November 1, 2015.
 The film had a limited theatrical release at various Hoyts theaters in Australia between October 31 and November 10, 2015.
-In Mexico the film had a limited theatrical release in various Cinépolis theaters between October 9 and 18, 2015.
+In Mexico, the film had a limited theatrical release in various Cinépolis theaters between October 9 and 18, 2015.

 Television

-In the United States, the film was premiered on Discovery Family (a joint venture between Discovery Communications and Hasbro) on September 26, 2015.
+In the United States, the film premiered on Discovery Family (a joint venture between Discovery Communications and Hasbro) on September 26, 2015.
 On December 24 (Christmas Eve), 2015, the film made its debut in the United Kingdom on Pop.